DevExpress-Examples/how-to-save-a-document-in-the-richedit-control/Readme.md

 ## Implementation Specifics

-The [RichEditControl.BeforeExport](https://docs.devexpress.com/WindowsForms/DevExpress.XtraRichEdit.RichEditControl.BeforeExport) event in handled to reduce the size of an RTF file before it is saved.
-When you click the **Save Document to File** button, a warning message appears.
+The [RichEditControl.BeforeExport](https://docs.devexpress.com/WindowsForms/DevExpress.XtraRichEdit.RichEditControl.BeforeExport) event is handled to reduce the size of an RTF file before it is saved.
+A warning message appears when you click the **Save Document to File** button.
 If you click **Yes**, the [RtfDocumentExporterOptions](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.Export.RtfDocumentExporterOptions) properties are specified to reduce file size.

-A custom [SaveDocumentAsCommand](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.Commands.SaveDocumentAsCommand) command is used to disable other formats but RTF in the dialog window.
+A custom [SaveDocumentAsCommand](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.Commands.SaveDocumentAsCommand) command is used to customize the list of available formats in the dialog window.

 ## Files to Review